iotaledger/introduction-docs/docs/firefly/verify_download.md

 2. Go to **Digital Signatures** > **Details** > **View Certificate**

-3. In the Certification Path tab, make sure that the the following information matches the following path:
+3. In the Certification Path tab, make sure that the path matches the following information:

     - DigiCert
     - DigiCert SHA2 Assured Code Signing CA